This is the eighth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “What about Marshall’s Beach, right under the Golden Gate Bridge?”
-I suggested to Nevaeh now.
+I suggested now.
 “The sun won’t set for another three hours.
 We can pack some sandwiches, have a picnic, and shoot some photos.”

 Nevaeh considered this.
 “Okay,” she said at last.
 “Let’s go.
 I think I’m starting to come down, and I’m not done enjoying this trip.”

 Was it a bad idea to pack the Harvard plate into my tote bag, along with our other stuff?
 I did need a plate to eat out of, and though I could’ve used a plain white dish like Nevaeh, I told myself that I’d enjoyed taking my meals off of the pretty blue-and-white china.
 It wasn’t meant to be a dig or anything.
 I’d never meant to shove Oliver’s friendship in her face.

 Obviously, I was lying out of my ass — both to myself and to Nevaeh.
 I didn’t know why I enjoyed making her so jealous.
 In the end, karma ran its course.
 I’d still have the Harvard plate today if I hadn’t been so reckless.